 Jointly led by Jennifer Symonds, Laura Taylor, and Seaneen Sloan (UCD), and Yekatariina Chzhen (Trinity College Dublin).

 CSL is Ireland's first national cohort study of primary schooling, providing evidence to inform national curricular reforms and support children's wellbeing and learning.
 Approximately 200 primary schools, 4,000 children, their parents, teachers and school principals are helping the UCD research team to understand children's experiences and development across seven years.
-CSL is funded by the National Council for Curriculum and Assessment.
+CSL is funded by the National Council for Curriculum and Assessment (NCSE).

 Led by Dympna Devine, Jennifer Symonds, Seaneen Sloan & Gabriella Marinez Sainz, UCD.